 8. “Let’s Go Fishing” Game

-I picked up a toy fishing pole set from the dollar store.
-It came with some flimsy fish that I threw away and the pole did the job but kept falling apart so for future fishing excursions I will buy something similar to this one from Amazon (that can also be used in the bath too).
-I wanted the girls to be able to actually reel in the fish but there’s an alternate idea below for a DIY fishing pole that will work just fine.
+I picked up a toy fishing pole set from the dollar store but it was flimsy and kept falling apart, so if you are looking for a good quality toy to use for this activity, buy something similar to this one from Amazon (that can also be used in the bath too).
+I used the toy pole because I wanted the girls to be able to actually reel in the fish.

 I used a blue plastic table cloth from the dollar store.
-You can also use this for the Feed the Hungry Shark Game.
+If you have a plastic swimming pool, that works too.
+And, to add some extra fun you can also use the tablecloth or pool for the Feed the Shark Game!

 I used a big cardboard box, as you can obviously see from the photos, because it still looks just like that: a cardboard box!
 Haha.
 I can’t even explain how I made my “boat” because at the time I didn’t have one large box so I had to use two smaller boxes.
 And they weren’t even the same size so after a LOT of tape, a few curse words, and some old brown spray paint… our Fun School boat was born (and we’re keeping it)!